Items Detailed items Activities

 2.9 Employee communication

-Active Communication with employees
+Active communication with employees

-Held 12 times in 2021, discussing and dealing with 44 agendas
+12 meetings in 2021, discussing and dealing with 44 agendas

-Held 12 times in 2022, discussing and dealing with 26 agendas
+12 meetings in 2022, discussing and dealing with 26 agendas

-Held 12 times in 2023, discussing and dealing with 22 agendas
+12 meetings in 2023, discussing and dealing with 22 agendas

 2.10 Employee satisfaction survey

-Conducting employee satisfaction surveys
+Execution of employee satisfaction surveys across multiple categories

-2.11 Employee education
+2.11 Employee training

 Job training / Foreign language training / Self-improvement training